xaviervia/tessellation/README.md

 Now to the fun part.

 The application store can be seen as a _stream_.
-A stream get's updated continuously each time that something is pushed into each, and then it gets split into several streams that each land into a different effect.
-That is the conceptual picture: the actual implementation will vary since, while this schema is true for how Redux work, the Redux store is not an actual reactive stream, and even in this application the store stream is not literally split and sent down to the effects.
+A stream gets updated continuously each time that something is pushed into each, and then it gets split into several streams that each land into a different effect.
+That is the conceptual picture: the actual implementation will vary.
+For example: while this schema is true for how Redux work, the Redux store is not an actual reactive stream, and even in this application the store stream is not literally split and sent down to the effects.
 But the analogy still holds.

-> Here comes a semantic side note: I'm calling these _effects_ instead of _side effects_ since, as many pointed out, an application without side effects is just a way of transforming electricity into heat. _Effects_ is a correct name: the purpose of applications is in fact to perform effects.
+> Here comes a semantic side note: I'm calling these _effects_ instead of _side effects_ because, as many pointed out, an application without side effects is just a way of transforming electricity into heat. _Effects_ is a correct name: the purpose of applications is in fact to perform effects.
 Side effects on the other hand refer to the _unintended consequences_ of performing an otherwise functional operation.
-In informal contexts I will use _effect_ and _side effect_ interchangeably, but I'll try to stick to effects whenever nomenclature is important.
+In informal contexts I will use _effect_ and _side effect_ interchangeably, but I'll try to stick to _effects_ whenever nomenclature is important.

 ### Effect directionality